drawwithcode/2022-group-project-group03/readme/README.md

 In the setup() function we define the size of the canvas and call the background function to create the grid and drawexpressions() for the words of the various 7 sentiments.

 ---
-With this part of the code, we are able to filter out all face API values so that we can find the right position of the images on the screen.
+With this part of the code, we are able to filter out all the faceAPI values so that we could find the right position for the images on the screen: for each one of them an 'if' statement was created, through which we associate the values of the variables (xcanvasposition, ycanvasposition, dimw, dimh and val) to a specific response based on the expression detected.

 ---
 (codice troppo lungo per lo screen)